StockX is expanding beyond sneakers to sell watches and handbags

 Expanding from sneakers to watches and handbags is an interesting jump, and is a big bet that the app will be able to quickly diversify its user base.
 The average high-end handbag or watch customer typically doesn’t overlap with sneaker collectors, so StockX will have to recruit users that may not have heard of the app.

 This expansion into other categories of items wasn’t a total surprise.
-Earlier this year the startup closed on $6 million in new funding from high-profile investors like Wale and Mark Wahlberg — and at the time said it would be used to expand the company into other verticals, like watches and handbags.
+Earlier this year the startup closed on $6 million in new funding from high-profile investors like Wale and Mark Wahlberg, and is expecting to hit $100M in total GMV by the end of 2017.
+When they closed their last round StockX explained that the funding would be used to expand the company into other verticals, like watches and handbags.

-To manage these categories, the company has hired experts in both fields.
+To manage these new categories, the company has hired experts in both fields.
 The watch team will be led by Reginald Brack, former SVP and International Head of Retail, Watches at Christie’s Auction House.
 And, StockX has snagged The RealReal’s former Vice President of Business Development, Cynthia Houlton, to lead the handbag team.

 Watches and handbags on StockX are available now for all U.S. buyers and sellers, and will soon expand internationally.Featured Image: Marianna Massey/Getty Images